 Master of Arts in Education (MAE)

 This program is designed for individuals seeking career or advancement opportunities in education or related fields.
-None of the seven emphasis areas leads to a license or credential to teach or provide services in the K-12 education system.
+None of the emphasis areas lead to a license or credential to teach or provide services in the K-12 education system.
 All students complete six MAE core courses and one emphasis area cluster of courses.
-Seven emphasis areas are offered: Curriculum and Instruction, Educational Leadership, Instructional Technology: Teaching the 21st Century Learner, Leadership in Early Childhood Education, Teaching and Learning, Educational Administration and Autism.
+Five emphasis areas are offered: Curriculum and Instruction, Educational Leadership, Teaching and Learning, Educational Administration, and Autism.
 It is possible to complete a degree with more than one emphasis.
 Candidates completing a second emphasis area within one master's degree program may not use previously completed emphasis coursework for one emphasis to fulfill the requirements of a second emphasis.

 Program Learning Outcomes